Watershed (broadcasting): Serbia

+Singapore

+Under Infocomm Media Development Authority (IMDA) regulations, the watershed applies for programs rated PG13 (free-to-air television channels) or M18 (pay television channels), which could only be shown between 10 p.m. and 6 a.m.; NC16 and M18 content must also be subjected to edits and correct scheduling before being permitted for broadcast.

 Slovakia

 Slovak law defines a two-tier watershed and TV stations are obliged to show JSO's rating symbols through the entire program and also in promos.

-Programmes given ratings of 15 or Educational 15+ can broadcast only from 8pm to 6am.
-Programmes given an 18 rating are permitted to be shown only from 10pm to 6am.
+Programmes given an 15 rating are permitted to broadcast only from 8 p.m. to 6 a.m.
+Programmes given an 18 rating are permitted to be shown only from 10 p.m. to 6 a.m.